 No matter how many iterations of FBI-themed shows and films there are, no two are ever exactly the same.

-In this list, we’ve put together 31 of the best TV shows about the FBI.
+In this list, we count down the best TV shows about the FBI.
 From criminal profilers and field agents to those investigating local, international, and sometimes even cosmic cases, these TV shows have got it all.

 Even with the sheer amount of information about the FBI these shows portray, that’s just the tip of the iceberg.
 Still, let’s get to it!